Alfresco/docs-alfresco/insight-engine/latest/support/index.md

 | Content Services 6.2.2 | |
 | Content Services 6.2.1 | |

 > **Note:** Search and Insight Engine 2.0 is compatible with Java 11 as long as you run Zeppelin in a Java 8 runtime.
 You can do this either in a VM or separate Java 8 based server.
+Java 11.0.9.1 and other four part Java versions are not currently compatible due to a bug in Jetty.